 Connecticut General (Financial) Power of Attorney Form

-The Connecticut General Statutory (Financial) Power of Attorney (POA) grants an Agent the necessary permission and subsequent decision making powers to oversee the Principal’s finances.
-It is critical that the POA expressly provides that it will be terminated upon the incapacity of the Principal—as this form does—as otherwise, the state law § 1-350c dictates that its terms will be considered durable (i.e. continue in the event of the Principal’s incapacity).
+Use the Connecticut General (Financial) Power of Attorney (POA) to officially declare a friend or family member as your agent, who will be able to handle all (or an aspect) of your finances in your place.
+Unlike the majority of states, it is critical that the POA expressly provides that it will be terminated should the principal suffer from an event that leaves them unable to communicate with others.
+If not, the state law (§ 1-350c) dictates that its terms will be considered durable (i.e. continue in the event of the principal’s incapacity).